sumaya-88/sumaya-88/README.md

 I am a final-year **Computer Science student at BRAC University**, Dhaka, Bangladesh, with a strong passion for **data science**, **data analytics**, **artificial intelligence**, and **NLP research**.
 I thrive at the intersection of data and decision-making — turning raw numbers into meaningful, real-world insights.

-Currently, I am conducting my undergraduate thesis on **Cross-Cultural Representation Bias in Large Language Models**, applying NLP techniques and data analysis pipelines.
-I am also expanding my expertise in **full-stack web development** and **AI-driven workflows**.
-I'm always eager to explore new technologies and take on meaningful challenges that drive innovation.
+Currently, I am conducting my undergraduate thesis on Cross-Cultural Representation Bias in Large Language Models, diving deep into NLP and AI research.
+I am also actively exploring data science and data analytics — building real-world projects, earning IBM certifications, and developing skills in Python, SQL, Excel, and data visualization.
+I'm always eager to learn new technologies and take on meaningful challenges that make an impact.

 ---